jshun/ppopp20-ae/README.md

 Step-by-Step Instructions
 --------

-All of the scripts with default configurations can be run with the following command:
+All of the scripts with default configurations (without large test files) can be run with the following command:

 ```
 $ cd ppopp20-ae/
 $ ./runall